-Vegemite is a savoury spread that contains no animal products, that has become a symbol of Australia, in Australia, and around the world.
+Vegemite is a savoury spread that contains no animal products which has become a symbol of Australia, both in Australia, and around the world.
 Vegemite and Vegemite-flavoured products are sold extensively in Australia and in many other countries around the world.
 Vegemite is possibly the most famous Australian food!

 When was Vegemite Invented?

 In 1922, in Melbourne Australia, a food manufacturer named Fred Walker engaged a local chemist to produce a yeast spread similar to British Marmite.

 In the 50s and 60s the American company, Kraft, owned Vegemite.
 In 2017 it returned to Australian ownership when it was bought by Australian cheese company, Bega.

 When was British Marmite Invented?

 British Marmite is older than Vegemite by two decades.